 - .
 If the EID's URI scheme is "dtn" then the SSP SHALL be represented as a CBOR text string unless the EID's SSP is "none", in which case the SSP SHALL be represented as a CBOR unsigned integer with the value zero. - .
-If the EID's URI scheme is "ipn" then the SSP SHALL be represented as a CBOR array comprising a 2-tuple.
-The first item of this array SHALL be the EID's node number represented as a CBOR unsigned integer.
-The second item of this array SHALL be the EID's service number represented as a CBOR unsigned integer. - .
-Definitions of the CBOR representations of the SSPs of EIDs encoded in other URI schemes are included in the specifications defining those schemes.
+If the EID's URI scheme is "ipn" then the SSP SHALL be represented as a CBOR array comprising two items.
+The first item of this array SHALL be the EID's node number (a number that identifies the node) represented as a CBOR unsigned integer.
+The second item of this array SHALL be the EID's service number (a number that identifies some application service) represented as a CBOR unsigned integer.

+.
+Definitions of the CBOR representations of the SSPs of EIDs encoded in other URI schemes are included in the scheme code number definition documents for those schemes.